PaulmSchneider/rank_choice_voting/readme.md

 ## How To Compile and Run Code:

 First run "cmake" within the build directory.
 Then run "make" within the same directory.
-And finally, run "./run_test" to see results of the elections.
+And finally, run "./run_tests" to see the results of the elections.